top of page

 îgahnustâtisî chiyen îethka îabi nâgu wîchorahâge gichi

-(Preserving Stoney Nakoda Culture and Language)
+(Presenting Stoney Nakoda Culture and Language)

 îethka îabi nâgu wîchorâge